Film and TV drama

 It’s not necessary to have a degree, but you might want one in sound engineering or music technology.
-Have a look at ScreenSkills’ list of recommended courses and select ones in filmmaking or film and television production and choose one that emphasises sound.
-We recognise courses with our Tick award where they offer training in the relevant fields, dedicate time to building a portfolio, and have strong links with the film and TV drama industries.
+Have a look at ScreenSkills’ list of recommended courses in film and TV.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.

 Work for hospital radio.
 See what kit is used.
 Practise recording and editing sound wherever you can.

 Do the sound on student productions.
 Make a showreel of your work and build a portfolio.
 This is evidence of your practical skills and creativity that you can show admissions tutors and employers.